 The Website, among other things, allows you to create an online account to become a member, subscribe to newsletters and to submit feedback on certain articles.
 If you wish to create an account, subscribe to our newsletter, or submit a comment on an article on the Website, you must provide a name and email address for the purpose of identifying yourself, which assists the Website’s editorial and moderation process.

 You can choose not to provide your personal information, or you may just want to deal with us anonymously or by using a pseudonym.
 If this happens, we may not be able to provide you with the product you asked for or give you the level of service you expect.

 We do not collect your “sensitive information” (as defined in the Act, which includes information such as your racial background, religious beliefs or health information), except with your consent.

-The Website uses “Marketto” to identify your computer on our servers, but this does not contain any personal information that would identify you.
-If you lodge an inquiry on this website, you will be lodging that inquiry via a Marketto format that will allow us to then know what areas of our website you have visited.
-Marketto will not automatically download any personal information from your computer or you.
+The Website uses “Marketo” to identify your computer on our servers, but this does not contain any personal information that would identify you.
+If you lodge an inquiry on this website, you will be lodging that inquiry via a Marketo format that will allow us to then know what areas of our website you have visited.
+Marketo will not automatically download any personal information from your computer or you.

-Procurement Australasia may use information contained in cookies or Marketto to make assumptions about the user of the computer and to provide users of that computer with focused advertising that Procurement Australasia believes may be of interest to these users, based on that information.
+Procurement Australia may use information contained in cookies or Marketo to make assumptions about the user of the computer and to provide users of that computer with focused advertising that Procurement Australia believes may be of interest to these users, based on that information.
 In some cases, a web page within the Website might contain more than one cookie.
-The information gathered from these different cookies are used to build statistical and demographical information which does not identify you personally, which we provide to advertisers and Procurement Australasia’s partners for marketing and promotional purposes.
+The information gathered from these different cookies are used to build statistical and demographical information which does not identify you personally, which we provide to advertisers and Procurement Australia’s partners for marketing and promotional purposes.